Kevin Hearn: Illness

 Shortly after the recording of Stunt, Hearn was diagnosed with chronic myelogenous leukemia.
 He began treatment at the same time the band was shooting the video for "One Week", and as such, does not appear in many of the shots.
 He was hospitalized in Toronto while the band continued to tour in support of the new album.
-Several of the band's friends filled in at different points (including Chris Brown, Andy Creegan, and Greg Kurstin).
+Several of the band's friends filled in at different points (including Chris Brown, and Greg Kurstin).
 Hearn ultimately required bone marrow transplants from his brother Sean Hearn, and eventually his cancer went into remission.
 He rejoined the band in 1999, though still dealing with the effects of the disease.
 He also released another solo album, called H-Wing (named for the hospital wing he was in when he wrote most of the songs) which centered on his illness.
 This time his album was performed with his band, Kevin Hearn & Thin Buckle.